shrutisingh15/Udacity_Data_Analyst_Nanodegree/Project P3/Project_P3_Data_Wrangling_With_SQL_Report .md

 #### 1.Abbreviations and typo error in street names:

-Abbreviations and typos were present in the street names like 'James St.' and 'Presidential Courts'.I corrected such data items by using a standard mapping dictionary that I created in the audit_street_name() codes.
+Abbreviations and typos were present in the street names like 'James St.' and 'Presidential Courts'.
+I corrected such data items by using a standard mapping dictionary that I created in the audit_street_name() codes.

 #### 2. Wrong format of the key & type fields in node_tags and way_tags: